 - Tap on a node from the list to start Direct Messaging, request a position update, request a traceroute or add it to your Ignore Incoming Array.

 - If you have an Admin Channel enabled on your devices, tapping on the node will also display an option to remotely configure the node.

 The Map tab will show a local map with an icon for each active mesh node that has a known position.
 The users names are shown above the icon.

 - Clicking the layers icon in the top-right will allow you to select the map type.

 - Some map types allow downloading for offline use.
 If offline maps are available for your selected map type, a download icon will appear in the bottom-right corner of the map.
 Tap this icon and choose the option to Download Region, then select the area you wish to download.

 Pressing the three vertical dots in the top right corner shows the configuration menu.

 The debug panel allows you to see all packets sent between the application and the device.
 This can be useful for debugging purposes.

-This allows you to change between light and dark themes, or to select the system default.
+Allows you to change between light and dark themes, or to select the system default.

-Clicking this shows the current app version.
+Displays the current app version.